Preferred Shopping Partners

 41/142 A/I, V.I.P.
 Road Fatehead Road

 This is a marble factory and shop where descendants of the marble carvers who worked on the Taj Mahal offer their wares in the crafts emporia and marble showrooms in Agra, India.
-The skilled craftsmen and carvers make a variety of beautiful decorative items from marble.
+The skilled craftsmen and marble carvers make a variety of beautiful decorative items.
 A miniature marble replica of the Taj Mahal is a very popular souvenir.
 This replica reproduces the design of the Taj Mahal with great accuracy and minute detail.
 While shopping for marble in Agra, do be careful about the quality of the stone.
 Genuine marble is opaque and does not allow light to pass through.
 The marble inlay work of Agra is very beautiful.
 Various semiprecious stones are embedded in marble to create pleasing geometric or floral patterns, similar to those seen in the Taj Mahal.
-Marble artifacts painted with attractive designs are another form of marbleware seen in the markets of Agra.
+Marble artifacts painted with attractive designs are another form of marble ware seen in the markets of Agra.
 Artifacts range from vases, ornamental boxes, tabletops, decorative objects, utility items such as ashtrays and table lamps, and replicas of the Taj Mahal in various sizes.
-The delicacy of the workmanship on marble in Agra is truly amazing.

 Mehta Textile Silk Shop